JayDaYoungan: 2019–2022: Endless Pain, "23 Island", Misunderstood and 23 Is Back

-Following this, JayDaYoungan released the mixtape Endless Pain, which became known for the tracks "Repo" and "War Ready" which stand at 6.5 and 4 million streams respectively on SoundCloud as of January 5, 2020.
+Following this, JayDaYoungan released the mixtape Endless Pain, which became known for the tracks "Repo" and "War Ready" which stand at 10 and 6.9 million streams respectively on SoundCloud as of May 25, 2023.
 The album peaked at number 70 and number 37 on Billboard 200 and the Top R&B/Hip-Hop albums, respectively.
 He and rapper Yungeen Ace then released the collaborative mixtape Can't Speak On It, which included the songs "Opps" and "Creep Behind".
-He then released another mixtape titled Misunderstood, which included the single "23 Island", which garnered 17.8 million streams on Spotify as of January 5, 2020, and reached number 9 of the Bubbling Under R&B/Hip-Hop Chart.
+He then released another mixtape titled Misunderstood, which included the single "23 Island", which garnered 180.3 million streams on Spotify as of February 28, 2025, and reached number 9 of the Bubbling Under R&B/Hip-Hop Chart.
 The mixtape had features from YFN Lucci, Boosie Badazz, FG Famous, JetSoo, and Lil Durk.
 Durk remixed the track "Dum" which was featured on the mixtape Endless Pain.
 It featured 19 tracks at 53 minutes, and charted on the Billboard 200, peaking at number 43.
 JayDaYoungan and rapper Yung Bans had an online feud over the title of the album, as Bans released his debut album earlier in the year, also titled Misunderstood.

 On January 3, 2020, Jay reached number 36 on the Billboard Emerging Artists Chart.

 In May 2020, JayDaYoungan released "Touch Your Toes" featuring rapper Mulatto (now known as Latto), as a single from his debut album Baby23, which was released on June 5, 2020, and named after his first child who was also born the same night.
 The album included the singles "23 Island", "Perky Activated" and "38k", and featured Dej Loaf, Moneybagg Yo, and Kevin Gates.

-On June 11, 2021, Jay released the album, 23 Is Back, a 13-track project which has no features.
+On June 11, 2021, Jay released his final mixtape, 23 Is Back, a 13-track project which has no features.

 Musical style

-Scott stated he grew up listening to Kevin Gates, Boosie Badazz, and Chief Keef.
-Musically his flow and style has been compared to Boosie and Youngboy Never Broke Again.
+Scott stated that he grew up listening to fellow Louisiana-based rappers Kevin Gates and Boosie Badazz, as well as Midwestern rapper Chief Keef.
+Musically, his flow and style has drawn comparisons to the former, as well as Youngboy Never Broke Again.
 He said, "[I] don't see me sounding similar to nobody else", and that he is not trying to imitate anybody else.
 He was noted for a style similar to that of Lil Wayne and Kevin Gates by critic Fred Thomas.

 Scott spoke of his goals: "Later on in my career, when I get to a certain point, I will be signing artists, starting my own label.
 Just perfecting my craft each and every day."